 A parasitoid wasp (Cotesia congregata) adult with pupal cocoons on its host, a tobacco hornworm (Manduca sexta, green background), an example of a hymenopteran biological control agent

-Natural enemies of insect pests, also known as biological control agents, include predators, parasitoids, pathogens, and competitors.
+Natural enemies of insects play an important part in limiting the densities of potential pests.
+Biological control agents such as these include predators, parasitoids, pathogens, and competitors.
 Biological control agents of plant diseases are most often referred to as antagonists.
-Biological control agents of weeds include seed predators, herbivores and plant pathogens.
+Biological control agents of weeds include seed predators, herbivores, and plant pathogens.

-Biological control can have side-effects on biodiversity through attacks on non-target species by any of the same mechanisms, especially when a species is introduced without thorough understanding of the possible consequences.
+Biological control can have side-effects on biodiversity through attacks on non-target species by any of the above mechanisms, especially when a species is introduced without a thorough understanding of the possible consequences.

 « Back to Glossary Index